This post may contain affiliate links. Read our disclosure here.

 Don’t forget to also look for incentives.
 We usually see gas savings through fuel-perks with any turkey purchase.
 We’ve even seen Office Depot throw in a free turkey with any $125 online order this week, so who knows what other incentives will pop up!

 2. Start Planning Now

 Go ahead and make your menu now so that you know what you will need.
-It may be a month away, but who doesn’t love thinking about all of your favorite meals!
+It may be a few weeks away, but who doesn’t love thinking about all of your favorite meals!
 Plan out not only all the meals and ingredients needed, but also all the non-food items you will need, paper goods, things to get the house ready.
 As you plan also make a note off to the side on items that can be cooked ahead and frozen (or at least assembled and frozen).
 We make most casseroles a week or so early and freeze them until the night before.
 It makes for a super clean kitchen the day of!

 One item on my list every year is disposable baking pans!
 I love stocking up so I don’t feel guilty at all not scrubbing pans all afternoon!!

 Once the menu is made, it’s time to see if any guests would be up for helping to cook.
 Most folks love to bring something, so either ask them to make something on your menu or see if they want something you didn’t think of.
-By breaking up the cooking list you are also decreasing your out pocket!
+By breaking up the cooking list you are also decreasing your out-of-pocket expense!
 If you have family members that don’t like to cook how about asking them to bring the paper goods or drinks.

 According to advice experts like Dear Abby, It’s considered rude to not ask for help and try to cook it all yourself!

 We are already seeing key ingredients on sale or buy one get one at various grocery stores.
 Since you already made your ingredient list, start grabbing those items a little each week following the sales.
 Starting to shop now will save you from paying top dollar for items you have to get to make your favorite dishes.